MicrosoftDocs/entra-docs/docs/identity/devices/enroll-macos-admin.md

         - **Authentication Method** - `Password`
         - **Authentication Method (Deprecated)**
             - **Password**: choosing this option allows the user to authenticate with Microsoft Entra ID via the user's Microsoft Entra ID password.
 The local account password is updated and kept in sync with Microsoft Entra ID.
             - **UserSecureEnclaveKey**: choosing this option allows the user to use a Secure Enclave backed key to authenticate with the Microsoft Entra ID.
-This authentication method does not affect the local account password.
+This authentication method doesn't affect the local account password.
             - **SmartCard**: choosing this option allows the user to use a SmartCard to authenticate with the Microsoft Entra ID.
-Please note that this option is only supported on macOS 14 Sonoma or later.
+This option is only supported on macOS 14 Sonoma or later.
                 - **Registration Token**:
         - `{{DEVICEREGISTRATION}}` - this value must be added exactly as shown, including the double curly braces.
         - **Extension Identifier**- `com.microsoft.CompanyPortalMac.ssoextension`